Emergency Operations Centre

 - Recovery Planning

-The Sidney Business Improvement Area (SBIA) and the Saanich Peninsula Chamber of Commerce (The Chamber) are working as a part of the EOC to actively participate in the business recovery process.
-They are assisting with messaging to the business community and ensuring the business community is aware of provincial and federal programs available to them and their staff to get them through this difficult time.
-Both the Chamber and SBIA have been providing regular updates to their members via newsletters and on their websites.
-The SBIA is maintaining a webpage that provides details changes to services, hours of operation, and closures for local businesses.
+The Sidney Business Improvement Area (SBIA) and the Saanich Peninsula Chamber of Commerce (The Chamber) worked as a part of the EOC to actively participate in the business recovery process.
+They assisted with messaging to the business community and helped ensure the business community was aware of provincial and federal programs available to them and their staff to get them through this difficult time.
+Both the Chamber and SBIA provided regular updates to their members via newsletters and on their websites.
+The SBIA also maintained a webpage that provided details of changes to services, hours of operation, and closures for local businesses.

 - Business Continuity Planning